-Ralph T. Parks, age 71, has been a Director since June 2002 and currently serves as Chair of our Compensation Committee and as a member of our Audit Committee.
+Ralph T. Parks has been a Director since June 2002 and currently serves as a member of our Audit Committee and Compensation Committee.
 Mr. Parks has served as President of RTParks, Inc. since 2002.
 From February 2008 through May 2008, Mr. Parks served as Interim CEO of Heelys, Inc., a global distributor of action youth footwear.
 He worked at FOOTACTION USA from 1987 to 1999, when he retired as President and Chief Executive Officer.
 Mr. Parks served on the Board of Directors of Kirkland's, Inc. through May 2016 and was a member of their Audit Committee and Governance Committee.
 He also served on the Board of Directors of Heely's, Inc. until they were sold in January 2013.
 Mr. Parks' professional background brings specific knowledge and experience of the sporting goods industry, including branded consumer products, public board experience and people management.